 This is not to suggest that 30% of all suicides are caused by marijuana smoking.
 What the study does suggest is that in 2004, those who committed suicide, nearly 30% of the victims also recently smoked marijuana to a varying degree.

 An apparent pro-marijuana website called “DrugWarFacts.org” makes some interesting claims (PDF) that don’t support the facts.
 The site claims that in 2009, the leading causes of death include “Lack of Health Insurance (2005).”
 One will never see “lack of health insurance” as a cause of death on any death certificate.
 These certificates must be signed by (usually) the patient’s physician or another licensed medical doctor.
 The physician must articulate in medical terms, the leading and possible contributory causes to one’s death on the death certificate.

 The said site also claims that “Cannabis (Marijuana)” caused “no deaths” in 2009.
 This is the original CDC report (PDF) that the pro-drug legalization organization website attempted to extract some of their data.
-Unfortunately, there just no medical or scientifically backed data to support the claim that “Cannabis (Marijuana)” causes no deaths, nor show that marijuana cannot contribute to one’s health or death.
+There is no medical or scientifically-backed data to support the claim that “Cannabis (Marijuana)” caused no deaths, nor is there data to support that marijuana cannot contribute to one’s health or death.

 If a person dies, and they also happened to use tobacco, one won’t see on that death certificate, “died from smoking too much.”
 It will say something like the cause of death was cardiovascular disease, lung cancer, emphysema, cardiac arrest (heart-attack) or some actual disease or medical condition that can be contributed through tobacco smoking over a lifetime.
 Thus, smoking tobacco or marijuana in itself is not a disease or condition, they are behaviors.
 The affect of these behaviors make an impact on the body which varies by person.